el-bart/but/README.md

 ## system (utilities)
  * Descriptor - smart-pointer-like file/socket descriptor wrapper (RAII style).
+ * TempFile - convenient wrapper for creating temporary files in one line.

 ## threading
  * ActiveObject - functor based active object implementation.
+ * BasicLockable - base class for extending given derived, with a basic-lockable interface concept. this means the class can be used as a mutex too (eg. a collection with external locking support).
  * CacheLine - helper data type wrapper, that helps preventing false-sharing issues in multithreaded code.
- * BasicLockable - base class for extending given derived, with a basic-lockable interface concept. this means the class can be used as a mutex too (eg. a collection with external locking support).
  * Event - event flag, that can be set in one thread and block another, until it is not set.
  * Fifo - thread-safe queue to passing data between threads.
  * JoiningThread - wrapper for thread that joins thread in d-tor. any thread's implementation with